Sumitchongder/dew-p-qfl-unlearning/README.md

-parameter, conditioned on the forgotten client's data) with **circuit entanglement structure** (how structurally load-bearing that parameter's gate is), prunes the least important parameters, and briefly re-optimizes the survivors — producing a model statistically indistinguishable from a full from-scratch retrain, at a fraction of the compute cost.
+parameter, conditioned on the forgotten client's data) with **circuit entanglement structure** (how structurally load-bearing that parameter's gate is), prunes the least important parameters, and briefly re-optimizes the survivors, producing a model statistically indistinguishable from a full from-scratch retrain, at a fraction of the compute cost.

 This repository is the companion code for the paper *"Dynamic